Join us at our beautiful home for Theatre in the Forest, Sutton Hoo, one of the National Trust’s most stunning and atmospheric sites in the country!

 Seating is reserved in the tiered seating banks.
 If you have booked tickets on the ground, please arrive before 7pm.
 Please only bring standard size camping chairs, do not bring high backed or extra wide chairs as they spoil the view of others.
 Please don’t bring camping or picnic tables into the auditorium as it means other people cannot be seated, but you can picnic with them in the field!

 For those with access requirements: parking/seating reservations MUST be made in advance, by calling our box office (01473 603388).

 In the event of severe weather and the closure of the Sutton Hoo site, you can exchange your tickets hassle-free to a later performance in the run.
 If you have any other questions, feel free to give our friendly box office team a call on 01473 603388 and they will be happy to help.
 We are dedicated to making the Theatre in the Forest experience as enjoyable and memorable as possible for everyone!

 ARE DOGS ALLOWED AT THE VENUE?

 We are more than happy for dogs to attend and enjoy theatre just as much as people.
-All we ask is that your little furry friend is to remain on a lead so that audience members feel as safe as possible.
+All we ask is that your dog is to remain on a lead so that audience members feel as safe as possible.